AWS Lambda Functions are often used as a part of a larger system. Those systems are not always running in AWS environments, at least in parts.

-Instana AutoTrace™ for AWS Lambda comes bundled with the native AutoTrace functionality for programming languages like Node.js.
+Instana AutoTrace™ for AWS Lambda comes bundled with the native AutoTrace functionality for programming languages like Node.js and Python.
 Additional provisioning or initialization steps are not necessary, only wrap your code with the Instana AWS Lambda library.

 If a new service is started, Instana AutoTrace will instrument the service on the fly and start reporting traces to the Instana backend.
 Discovery is fully automatic and continuous.
 Every service change will be recorded into Instana’s Dynamic Graph backend model.